Client Legal Policies

 Without limiting the foregoing, Confidential Information includes the terms of this Agreement and the contents of the Proposal.

-2. OFFER The Client engages the Supplier to provide the Services as defined in the Proposal or SOW.
-To accept the Supplier’s offer to provide the Services, the Client must execute the Proposal agreement or SOW, or pay either the agreed deposit or agree to a payment schedule (any of these acts, individually or combined is considered “Acceptance”).
-If Acceptance does not take place within 28 days from the date the Agreement is provided to the Client, then the Supplier’s offer to provide the Services will expire without further notice to the Client.
-The term of the Engagement/Project/SOW shall commence upon signature.
+The Client engages the Supplier to provide the Services as defined in the Proposal.
+To accept the Supplier’s offer to provide the Services, the Client must execute the Proposal agreement, or pay either the agreed deposit or agree to a payment schedule (any of these acts, individually or combined is considered “Acceptance”).
+If Acceptance does not take place by the Proposal expiry date, then the Supplier’s offer to provide the Services will expire without further notice to the Client.
+The term of the Project shall commence upon signature.
 Timeline will be provided by the Supplier and agreed to by the Client.

 A notice is deemed to be given and received: